Writings 1903-1932: Q.E.D.; Three Lives; Portraits and Other Short Works; The Autobiography of Alice B. Toklas

 What imagination she had was almost entirely theoretical.
 Watching young Cubists bring the techniques of painting to the forefront, she assigned herself to write “portraits” of her friends that did the same thing for literature.
 Soon she’d forgotten all about her subjects and begun inquiring into the very nature of composition.
 Deciding that the normal rules of punctuation and grammar promoted old-fashioned sentiment, she came up with new rules of her own (question marks and exclamation points verboten; evocative nouns and adjectives dangerous; adverbs excellent, because they’re about nothing more than the relationship between words).
 She believed you could repeat the same word over and over without risking boredom, because each time it appeared it was like new.
 She even tried to work out a literature without fake beginnings, middles, and ends–a literature that enters directly into the flow of experience.
 (From an alleged essay, “Acquaintance With Description”: “If it and this is wild from this to the neatness of there being larger left and with it could it might if it not if it as lead it lead it there and incorrectly which is at this time.”)

 As for the rest, her idea about starting over and over–halting a phrase before it evokes an image, God forbid, or reaches the dead end of clarity–is a fascinating mistake.
 Starting over and over again doesn’t mean you’ve entered the flow of experience.
-It means you’re starting over and over again, with all the stop-and-go frustration this implies.: Writing deals in meaning, images, false renderings of time, and devices to hold the reader’s attention.
+It means you’re starting over and over again, with all the stop-and-go frustration this implies.
+There’s just no way around it: Writing deals in meaning, images, false renderings of time, and devices to hold the reader’s attention.
 Stein’s attempt to show otherwise is a landmark in literature, a unique episode in the history of thought.
 Whether you’ll want a keep a copy by your bedside to thumb through lovingly year after year is a choice best left to the individual.
 My guess is a regretful no.